 The SOM Financial Aid office is in the Health Sciences Building on the fifth floor in the T-Wing (T-557).
-There are three staff members who serve as liaisons for medical students to the main UW Office of Student Financial Aid (OSFA).
+Staff members serve as liaisons for medical students to the main UW Office of Student Financial Aid (OSFA).

 SOM Financial Aid counselors work exclusively with all WWAMI medical students.
 We are the best resource for your financial questions during medical school.
 Due to the unique nature of the medical school curriculum and medical school loans, it is important you always contact our office first with your questions.